Spiffyk/twitch-node-sdk/README.md

 ### Example

-For a simple example of integrating the TwitchTV SDK with login functionality, please check out the [example implemention][].
+For a simple example of integrating the Twitch SDK with login functionality, please check out the [example implemention][].

 ![Authorize page][]